Welcome to the Preserve Piranhas Swim Team!

 Pancake Breakfast: An annual favorite on team picture day!
 Coaches will cook up pancakes for the whole team after individual and team pictures.
 See schedule for date and time.

-Awards Banquet and Movie Night: At the close of the season we will have a team banquet to celebrate the successful season.
+Awards Banquet: At the close of the season, we will celebrate with a fun banquest at the pool.
 See event schedule for date and time.

 Prelims & Finals

-Entries for Prelims are due to the League by the end of June.
+Entries for Prelims will be submitted to the League prior to a set deadline each year.
 The entry time for Prelims is determined by a swimmer’s fastest time at a regular dual meet prior to the League’s cut-off date.
-Generally, the fourth meet of the season is the final swim meet for a swimmer to post a qualifying time for Prelims.
 These times are used to seed them in a heat of swimmers with similar times.
-The team pays an entry fee for each swimmer registered to swim Prelims/Finals.
-If a swimmer will not be able to swim in Finals, please do not sign them up for Prelims.
+The team pays a fee per swimmer (per individual and relay entry) registered to swim Prelims.
+Please let your coach know prior to Prelims if your swimmer will not be able to attend Finals.

 The fastest 16 swimmers (+2 alternates) in each event at Prelims will qualify to participate in the RMSL Champrionship ("Finals") meet.